cathynewman/LAGNiAppE/tutorial.md

 cd iqtree-3.0.0-macOS/bin
 ```

 3. Run IQ-TREE with the command below, editing to your alignment filename (-s).
-Here, we specify an outgroup (-o) as Rhesus, and we will run 1,000 ultrafast bootstrap pseudoreplicates (-B).
+Here, we specify an outgroup (-o) as Platysternon_megacephalum, and we will run 1,000 ultrafast bootstrap pseudoreplicates (-B).

 ```
-./iqtree3 -s alignmentfile.phy -o "Rhesus" -B 1000
+./iqtree3 -s alignmentfile.phy -o "Platysternon_megacephalum" -B 1000
 ```

 4. Open the output tree file (*.treefile) in FigTree to look at it!
 5. Upload your tree file (just the *.treefile file) to the Google Classroom workshop directory [ADD LINK HERE]
+6. What do your gene trees show as the phylogenetic relationships among the emydid genera?
+Compare your trees to other groups.
+What do you think might be causing any observed differences?

 ## PART 3: Species trees – weighted ASTRAL